 Florence is incredibly compact and easily walkable.
 We never saw the need to hire a car or take a cab, and thus only walked during our two days in the city and I would recommend doing the same.
 The city packs a massive punch in a minuscule area, and around each corner is a new, small street you didn’t know existed.

-THE DUOMO: Obviously, visit the Duomo.
+Obviously, the #1 item on your list will be to visit the Duomo.
 Though all of the other exhibits surrounding the Duomo require a ticket, like many churches, the Cathedral itself is free (and no ticket is required).
 All you need to do is hop in line (we went first thing in the morning).
 That said, the line gets very long and there seems to be little reason behind why the line does/doesn’t move.
 Don’t get out of line - just stay in the line.
 They let people in in very large groups.
 But, luckily, the Duomo is massive and of course they have more experience than I in knowing how many people can comfortably fit inside.

 Take your time both inside and outside the Duomo (the green and pink marble is phenomenal).
 Climbing to the top of the Duomo is another story and, unfortunately this is not the blog for you on that regard - I am pseudo-afraid of heights/small spaces, so the rickety staircases of major European sights have never really appealed to me.